skmahanthi/build-a-supergraph/01-setup/README.md

 # export TF_VAR_apollo_graph_id="apollo-supergraph-k8s-asdfas"
 ```

 Use the generated output to export the Apollo variables in your current terminal session.
+Paste this into `.env` to keep track of these values.

 <details>
   <summary>Optional: how do I specify a different name for clusters and repos?
 (The default is "apollo-supergraph-k8s".)</summary>